cosmic-utils/web-apps/README.md

 ### Building

-!
-NOTE: Before installation you should build binary file.
+**NOTE:** Before installation you should build binary file.
 Run this command and after it, you will be able to install app.

 `just`